IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### User Experience

-In the default configuration, with a single read-only input, the calendar can be opened by clicking anywhere in the input, including the calendar icon.
-When there are two separate inputs for start and end date since they are editable by default, the calendar can only be opened from the calendar icon.
+In a default configuration with a single read-only input, the calendar can be opened by clicking anywhere in the input, including the calendar icon.
+When there are two separate inputs for start and end date, the calendar can only be opened from the calendar icon, since both inputs are editable by default.

 When the calendar is visible, a range can be selected by choosing the start and end dates.
-Picking the start date will set the same value for the end date until a second date is chosen.
-Clicking on a day that represents the end of the current range, will result in deselecting that range end.
+Picking a date will set both start and end date, until a second date is chosen.
+If there is a selected range including more than one day, clicking any date from the calendar will result in selecting that date for both start and end date.
+Clicking on a day that represents both a start and an end of the current range, will result in deselecting that single date range.

-Start and end date are separated by `-` when shown in the component's read-only input.
+Start and end date are separated by a hyphen `-` when shown in the component's read-only input.
 When defining different inputs for start and end, they are separated by the `to` preposition.
 The latter is localizable and can be overwritten via a template.
 See the [Templating](#templating) example below, for more details.

 ### Examples